kdgonz7/SiAX/README.rst

   A list of exceptions that STAX provides.

     - 758 - This code can only be returned by the `cpu_n0` function which occurs when the CPU does not exist.
     - 102 - Memory Permission Denied.
-When an allocation is made on a CPU that is not memory enabled (does not have a memory chain)
+When an allocation/action is made on a CPU that is not memory enabled (does not have a memory chain)
+    - 744 - PUT_PAST_RANGE, when you attempt to use the PUT instruction in a block that can't go to the location.
     - 399 - EOB (End of Bytecode)

 1.2 CPU State